 We target harsh school discipline policies that punish ordinary student misbehavior by suspending children’s right to an education and pushing them into the justice system.
 We work to transform juvenile justice policy that funnels far too many young lives into the adult criminal justice system.

 We’re also dedicated to ensuring that students receive educational services in school that are required by law – services that can make the difference between incarceration and graduation.
 Our community advocates work with parents and local groups throughout the state to help parents understand their legal rights when it comes to their child’s education.

 We’re making progress toward needed reforms.

-In Florida’s Flagler County, for example, the school board adopted a wide-ranging plan to eliminate racial disparities in school discipline and reduce in-school arrests for minor offenses – resolving a federal civil rights complaint we filed.
+In Florida’s Flagler County, for example, the school board adopted a wide-ranging plan to eliminate racial disparities in school discipline and will work toward reducing in-school arrests for minor offenses – resolving a federal civil rights complaint filed by the SPLC.